Tevt0n/Tevt0n/README.md

 ### Hi there 👋

+I'm a QA engineer with over 6+ years of related experience and currently working at Dell Technologies, in 2022 I started to learn Java and automation in Java, here are some of my study projects that I created during my studies, currently my main demo project for automation testing is https://github.com/Tevt0n/JetBrains-tests

 <!--
 **Tevt0n/Tevt0n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.